 Savannah cat may be classified into five categories: F1 to F5.
 While F1 cats have about 50% serval trait, F5 comes with only 11%.
 What determines the price of this breed remains its gender and classification.
 You may have to pay about $50,000 for female care in the F1 category, for example.

 Maine Coon is a New England native cat. it has large tufted ears and a shaggy coat.
 This lovely cat pet is reputed for its mouse hunting skills and its ability to adapt to the extremely cold weather of the US northeast.
 Maine Coon cat is very intelligent and large enough to weigh 20 pounds or more.
 Maine Coons cat attain their full size between three and five years, and they are affable and good-natured.

-This type of cat adapts easily to lifestyles and personalities and get used to people in a short period of time.
+This type of cat adapts easily to lifestyles and personalities and gets used to people in a short period of time.
 While males often behave silly or prone to entertaining antics, females of this breed tend to be more cultured or dignified in their behaviors.
-Family with kids and cat-friendly dogs would find the laid back and friendly Maine Coon cat amazing.
+Family with kids and cat-friendly dogs would find the laid-back and friendly Maine Coon cat amazing.

 10. British Shorthair – $800 to $1,000

 Apart from being a great-to-watch cat, British shorthair cat breeds tend to be adaptable, affectionate, and attached to their owners.
 This cat breed easily mingles and socializes with other pets in the household, including humans.
 But tends to resist being carried about.
 British Shorthair cat is said to have its origin in the Roman Empire and it is well known for its hunting abilities and strength, although the modern breed of this cat tends to be a little bit clumsy.
 The earliest members of this breed came out of the UK street cats.
 Breeders say that this breed is resilient to many diseases and health issues.